 Take care when landscaping around padmount transformers

-A padmount transformer is a locked steel cabinet mounted on a concrete pad that contains a securely grounded, energized connection for one or more customers.
+A padmount transformer is a locked steel cabinet mounted on a concrete pad that contains an energized connection for one or more customers.
 These transformers are used with underground distribution lines at each home to step down the primary voltage on the line to a lower voltage used in your home.

-In order to work safely on these units, Dawson PPD crews need at least 12 feet of clearance in front of the transformer (the side that is padlocked).
-This space is needed to disconnect the power source on padmounts that are energized.
-They also need five feet of clearance on the right and left sides and at least three feet of clearance on the back side to perform repairs.
+In order to work safely on these units, Dawson PPD crews need at least 10 feet of clearance in front of the transformer (the side that is padlocked).
+A minimum of four feet is needed on all other sides.
+This space is needed to disconnect the power source on padmounts that are energized and perform other repairs.

 Deciduous shrubs – ornamental